-[Note: if you are looking for the Austin EcoNetwork, the website and newsletter that keep people informed about what's going on with Austin and the environment, you can join/subscribe for free at www.AustinEcoNetwork.com]
+[Note: if you are looking for the Austin EcoNetwork, the website and publisher of the Austin EcoNews, that keeps people informed about what’s going on with Austin and the environment, you can join/subscribe for free at www.AustinEcoNetwork.com]

 Brandi’s commitment to personal development, personal health and wellness, and right livelihood help her be a powerful and inspiring voice for change.
 She sees possibilities and pathways to change, calls people into action that is right for them, and inspires people to live their lives in alignment with their values.

 Brandi gladly shares the mission of an organization she admires (called the Pachamama Alliance) to “bring forth an environmentally sustainable, spiritually fulfilling and socially just human presence on this planet.”
 She believes we need to revive the label of “citizen” instead of “consumer” as the key way individuals are referred to and valued in our culture.

 She uses a variety of approaches and programs to raise awareness of and participation in socially and environmentally responsible business and consumer practices.
 She has produced numerous city-wide and regional events, conducted marketing and outreach for leading Austin green businesses, and become a regular public speaker on green topics.

 Brandi grew up in Austin, graduated from Yale University with a BA in Sociology with Political Science, and is a graduate of Leadership Austin.
 Brandi represents the next generation of change agents, opting for building networks and collaborative discussions over protests.